 About Note Takers

-If you and the Disability Services director have agreed that note takers are a reasonable accommodation for you, it is important that you talk with your professor as soon as possible to arrange this.
+If you and the Disability Resources and Services Director have agreed that note takers are a reasonable accommodation for you, it is important that you talk with your professor as soon as possible to arrange this.

 If you know others in the class, you may be able to obtain copies of their notes.
 If not, you may wish to ask your professor to distribute a sign-up sheet and/or make an announcement in class requesting volunteers to assist with note taking.